 The Martini Bar at The Raleigh

-The Genuine Hospitality Group has breathed new life into the food and beverage program at The Raleigh, and this includes the beloved Martini Bar adjacent to the lobby.
-With its original terrazzo flooring—complete with a martini glass illustration—a mahogany bar, and framed candid photographs of old school celebs in Miami, from Liberace to Christopher Walken, it’s all South Beach kitsch and nostalgia.
+With its original terrazzo flooring—complete with a martini glass illustration—a mahogany bar, and framed candid photographs of old school celebs in Miami, from Liberace to Christopher Walken, it’s all South Beach kitsch and nostalgia at The Raleigh's Martini Bar.
 The focus is on the art and simplicity of the classic martini, as well as curating a menu of original ones contributed by local mixologists.
 1775 Collins Ave., Miami Beach; 305-534-6300. raleighhotel.com.

 Rum Line at Loews Hotel Miami Beach